partysalat/monitory/README.md

 If you want to see a full example, go to the example folder in this project.

+For windows users: Please use forward slashes for globs as well.
+The used library uses this as default and maps to the windows file separator (see https://www.npmjs.com/package/glob#windows)

 Jobs
 ------
 Jobs are the main processing unit for your data crawling.
 A job file just exports a map with following values: